ahgroup/handelgroupwebsite/content/resources/resources.md

  # css_class = ""
 +++

+This page provides brief descriptions and links to various tools we produced or use for our research and teaching.

 ### Research Resources

 This is a collection of programs, scripts and descriptions to produce results in various publications.
 You can get the publications from the publication section of this webpage.
 Some of the code is relatively well documented, some isn't.
 Feel free to use and modify the programs any way you want.
 If you need help understanding certain programs, I